2022 NBA Rookie of the Year Predictions, Picks, & Betting Odds

 James is one of two players drafted out of high school to win Rookie of the Year.
 The other being Amar’s Stoudemire in 2002.

-Who Is the Oldest Ever NBA Rookie of the Year Winner?
+Who is the Oldest Ever NBA Rookie of the Year Award Winner?

 Which NBA Franchises Have Won the Most NBA Rookie of the Year Awards?